wangbeiqi199159/HDInsight/README.md

 # Run Pig jobs using Visual Studio and C# (.NET SDK) in Azure HDInsight

+## Introduction to Hadoop on HDInsight

+Hadoop refers to an ecosystem of open-source software that is a framework for distributed processing, storing, and analysis of big data sets on clusters of computers.
+Azure HDInsight makes the Hadoop components from the Hortonworks Data Platform (HDP) distribution available in the cloud, deploys managed clusters with high reliability and availability, and provides enterprise-grade security and governance with Active Directory.

+Apache Hadoop was the original open-source project for big data processing.
+Following was the development of related software and utilities considered part of the Hadoop technology stack, including Apache Hive, Apache HBase, Apache Spark, Apache Kafka, and many others.
+For more details, click [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-introduction).

 ## Prerequisites

 To complete the steps in this article, you need the following: